1. Executive Summary

 - (b) Risk-Sharing: The SBCI’s risk-sharing business provides partial credit guarantees to finance providers (our on-lenders) to facilitate the provision of credit to borrowers.
 The SBCI avails of and leverages risk capacity (counter-guarantees) from State and European supports to design financial products with the aim of making efficient use of its capital and enhancing access to finance for borrowers.

 - (c) Service Provision: This line of business is supplementary to the SBCI’s two primary lines of business, Lending and Risk-Sharing.
-The SBCI is the operator of the schemes created under the Credit Guarantee Acts 2012 to 2020 (“Credit Guarantee Schemes” or “CGS”) on behalf of the Minister for Business, Enterprise, and Innovation.
+The SBCI is the operator of the schemes created under the Credit Guarantee Acts 2012, 2016 and 2020 (“Credit Guarantee Schemes” or “CGS”) on behalf of the Minister for Business, Enterprise and Innovation.

 3. Purpose of this Statement